Table of Contents

 Prepared statements.

-The implementation uses SELECT
+The implementation uses SELECT,

-, but not
+DELETE, but not

-tables do not work with the
+FEDERATED tables do not work with the

 query cache.